CharlesLakes/dynamic-arrays/README.md

-# Brodnik's Data Structure: An STL-Compatible Implementation and Evaluation
+# Dynamic Arrays: Implementation and Performance Evaluation

-This research project implements and evaluates Brodnik's data structure as a modern C++ STL-compatible container.
-The primary goal is to compare its performance against `std::vector` and `std::deque` across different algorithmic scenarios.
+This research project provides a framework for implementing and evaluating dynamic array data structures, with a focus on Brodnik's theoretically optimal structure as an STL-compatible container.
+While primarily emphasizing Brodnik's implementation, this repository serves as a platform for comparing various dynamic array structures against standard C++ containers like `std::vector` and `std::deque`.

 ## Repository Structure